The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

-where $\mathcal{P}(\alpha)$ is a polynomial in $\alpha$.
-Knowing this notation about $(D\Ip)_{ik}$, we can do similar estimates about $D_{jk}\mathcal{P}(\alpha)$ as in Lemma~\ref{lemma:interpol_estimate}, that will again lead to an exponential scaling in $p$ for larger cut cells.
-As $\mathcal{P}(\alpha)$ is bounded for all $\alpha \in [0, 0.5]$, we can omit this dependency.
-Nevertheless, we remain with the exponential scaling in $p$, and using entry-based matrix norms (see, e.g., \cite[eq.
-(2.3.8)]{MatrixComputations}) we can estimate the whole expression by a function $\mathcal{C}(p)$. \end{proof} To cover all cases that will arise, we need another similar statement about the extension operator that gets evaluated at the inflow boundary of the outflow cell of the cut cell.
+To cover all cases that will arise, we need another similar statement about the extension operator that gets evaluated at the inflow boundary of the outflow cell of the cut cell.
 The required arguments were partially previously used in Lemma~\ref{lemma:interpol_estimate}. \begin{lemma} There is a constant $C$, such that